 Bicentenary celebrations throughout 2013 will put the spotlight on the Society’s unparalleled contribution to music, past, present and future.

 2013 brings together new commissions from leading and emerging composers, and reaches out to audiences through live performances, debates, exhibitions, broadcasts and online with two new websites.

-The RPS will extend its programme for young musicians by targeting practical support where it is need most: from assistance with buying suitable instruments to mentoring and opportunities for further study.
+The RPS will extend its programme for young musicians by targeting practical support where it is need most: from assistance with buying suitable instruments to mentoring and opportunities for study.

-Digitisation of the extraordinary RPS Archive at the British Library will provide a unique insight into the RPS's legacy of two centuries of concert giving - and going - while a new iPad app will focus in depth on the Society’s most famous commission, Beethoven’s 9th Symphony.
+Digitisation of the RPS Archive at the British Library will provide a unique insight into the RPS's legacy of two centuries of concert giving, while a new iPad app will focus in depth on our most famous commission, Beethoven’s 9th Symphony.